Popular Svalbard cruise ships Explore all cruise ships

 The mighty glaciers at Svalbard are best explored by kayaking in the icy waters of the Norwegian archipelago.
 Accompanied by a trained guide, travelers can experience a jolt of adventure as they’re encouraged to take up kayaking in the placid waters of Svalbard.
-The Svea Glacier from Longyearbyen features the ever-evolving mammoth structure of ice that is home to seagulls and polar bears.
+The Svea Glacier from Longyearbyen features the ever-evolving mammoth ice structure home to seagulls and polar bears.

-More than half of Svalbard’s topography is covered by glaciers which can be explored during winter.
+Over half of Svalbard’s topography is covered by glaciers that can be explored during winter.
 A world of wonder can be found even underneath the glaciers!
-Melted waters from the glaciers have developed passages leading to fascinating ice caves that can be visited in different ways.
+Melted waters from the glaciers have developed passages leading to fascinating ice caves that can be visited differently.
 For instance, those looking for some after-hours fun can embark on a moonlit trail to the Larsbreen glacier that goes over the frozen riverbed and up the Sarkofagen mountain.
 Atop the 350-meter climb, the entrance to the ice cave is located.
 Other trips include a snowcat ride to the Longyear Glacier.
-The structure of the ice caves changes on a yearly basis, so the excursion throws surprises even to a seasoned guide.
-It’s one of the best ways to explore the ancient frozen flora and fauna of Svalbard.
+The structure of the ice caves changes every year, so the excursion throws surprises even to a seasoned guide.
+It’s one of the best ways to explore Svalbard's ancient frozen flora and fauna.

 The award-winning Svalbard Museum offers a slice of the distant archipelago’s distinct culture and history.
-The artifacts being displayed at the Museum offer a glimpse into the flora and fauna that have managed to survive in the icy environment.
+The artifacts displayed at the Museum offer a glimpse into the flora and fauna that have survived in the icy environment.
 The museum also serves as a reminder of how humans have exploited natural resources brutally, especially in the form of whaling and mining in Svalbard.

 A trip to the Svalbard archipelago can never be complete without spotting the regal polar bear or sitting in bemusement under the symphony of the Northern Lights.
 The Aurora Borealis frequently appears in the bucket list of many a traveler, and there’s no better place to sight this unique phenomenon than Svalbard.
 The Polar Night at Svalbard enables one to view the dancing lights in the morning as well.